GenAI-Gurus/phronesis/system-tests/README.md

 - Frontend unit tests for chat UI have been skipped due to jsdom limitations.
 - E2E coverage for chat UI is provided via Playwright.

+## Test Methodology & Coverage
+For test philosophy, scope, and methodology, see [../TESTING.md](../TESTING.md).

 ## DO NOT place system tests in frontend/ anymore!

 ---